 As much as dogs seem to love cheese as a treat, and cats salivate over a little saucer of milk, we shouldn’t indulge in this.
 Similarly to some humans, many dogs and cats cannot fully digest dairy products.
 This is because our adult pets don’t have sufficient quantities of the enzyme required to break down lactose, the sugar that is found in milk.
 Intolerance to dairy can cause upset stomachs in our pets, including nausea, bloating, tender abdominal area and diarrhoea.
 Again, lactose affects each animal differently, but as dairy products are also high in fat it is best to avoid giving them any.
 It is worthwhile to remember, James Wellbeloved diets are nutritionally complete, which means they have all the nutrients your pet requires in the correct amounts to keep them living a happy and healthy life!

 Need more advice?
-Speak to a vet at Vet Insights
+Speak to our pet nutritionist, Alice!

 Our Popular Meals